Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Methodology

-We follow the approach by~\citet{Franken2006}.
-A copy \(I_\text{bg}\) of the input \gls{EL} image~\(I\) is created.
-This copy is slightly blurred with a Gaussian kernel, and a morphological closing with a disk-shaped structure element is applied.
-Dividing each pixel of~\(I\) by \(I_\text{bg}\) attenuates unwanted background noise while emphasizing high contrast regions.
-Then, histogram equalization is applied to increase its overall contrast. \Cref{fig:el-pv-seg-bgeq-example} shows the resulting image~\(I\).
+Here, we follow the approach by~\citet{Franken2006}.
+A copy~\(I_\text{bg}\) of the input \gls{EL} image~\(I\) is blurred with a Gaussian kernel, and a morphological closing with a disk-shaped structure element is applied.
+Dividing each pixel of~\(I\) by~\(I_\text{bg}\) attenuates unwanted background noise while emphasizing high contrast regions.
+Then, histogram equalization~\cite[pp.~134\,sqq.]{Gonzalez2018} is applied to increase its overall contrast. \Cref{fig:el-pv-seg-bgeq-example} shows the resulting image~\(I\).